 Gateway API for Managed Service for Kubernetes

-Application Load Balancer provides the Gateway API as a tool to create and manage load balancers in Yandex Managed Service for Kubernetes clusters.
-For more information about the Gateway API project, visit its website
+Application Load Balancer provides the Gateway API tool for creating and managing load balancers in Yandex Managed Service for Kubernetes clusters.
+To learn more about the Gateway API project, visit its official website

-Once you install the Gateway API, you can use it to create a resource named Gateway
+Once you install the Gateway API, you can use it to create a Gateway

 resources: